dojo/docs/dojox/gfx/matrix-tutorial.rst

 matrix):

 * ``o = M * i`` --- where, ``i`` is an input vector (e.g., ``{x: 1, y: 2}``), ``M`` is a transformation matrix, ``o`` is a resulting vector, and ``*`` denotes a multiplication operation:

+  The matrix multiplication can be written like this: